Gandave/Expanded-Productivity-Research/README.md

 With version 1.1 I added functionality to allow more productivity techs than just for intermediate recipes and the ability to overwrite my internal blacklist of recipes/items.
 This can be configured in the settings.
 For example, techs could be generated for intermediates and ammunition recipes and module recipes.
 Or you allow everything and then manually specifiy a long list of exceptions.
 Also, the mod groups some non-intermediate recipes into one tech, e.g. all types or magazines and shotgun, or all modules of one type.
 Feedback is appreciated.

+# Version 1.2

+With version 1.2 I added functionality to allow multiple levels per "tier" of science.
+Meaning that there could now be several levels with only automation and logistic science packs being required (but with increasing cost), which are followed by several levels with automation, logistic and chemical science, and so on.
+This can be adjusted with the setting "Levels per tier" which defaults to 1.
+Costs should be dynamically generated to give a "nice-ish" increase in cost until the first "infinite" level is reached which has the costs as defined in the settings.

 # Mod compatibility

 The generation of technologies is dynamic and should be flexible enough to be compatible with most mods right out of the gate.
 However, other mods might need to be flagged as optional dependencies if they add/change recipes in the final phase of initialization.